 Liberty Hospital was struggling with the effectiveness of manually monitoring temperature levels in medical refrigeration units.
-The time-consuming process often led to losses of medical inventory and situations that put the hospital at risk for regulatory compliance issues with the Joint Commission, CMS and state regulators.
+The time-consuming process often led to losses of medical inventory and situations that put the hospital at risk for regulatory compliance issues.

 The vision of Liberty Hospital, founded in February 1974, is to be the leader in providing high-quality, patient-centered care.
 Throughout its nearly 40-year history, the hospital has realized its vision in more than one way.
 The hospital started as a 130-bed facility and has grown to 250 licensed beds with more than 1,900 employees and nearly 300 physicians covering all specialties.
 When a facility such as Liberty Hospital gains a reputation for being progressive, while growing at a tremendous rate, it is essential to keep up with the latest technologies that can aide in patient care and efficiency.